Litters, bred for service temperament and traits, expected in May and June

 Child squatting with puppy.

 Here is how our story began.
 This is an image of me, Kimberly, at near two years old, with one of the puppies from a litter my family accidently had.
 I have clear memories of the happy feelings I had while being with these puppies.
 I never interacted with another litter of puppies until I had a litter of my own over 48 years later.
+But the happy feelings I felt when around any dog, has continued throughout my life.

-Heavily influenced by Rin Tin Tin, any movie with a German Shepherd in it and Lassie, I would often dream about the future litters I would produce from my pairs of German Shepherd and Rough Collie dogs.
+Heavily influenced by Rin Tin Tin, any movie with a German Shepherd in it and Lassie, I would often dream about the future litters I would produce from my imaginary pairs of German Shepherd and Rough Collie dogs.

 Dog next to person.